aio-libs/aiohttp/docs/client_reference.rst

                             connection releasing (optional).

    :param tuple enable_cleanup_closed: Some ssl servers do not properly complete
-      SSL shutdown process, in that case asyncio leaks ssl connections.
+      SSL shutdown process, in that case asyncio leaks SSL connections.
       If this parameter is set to True, aiohttp additionally aborts underlining transport after 2 seconds.
 It is off by default.